ewhanley/ewhanley.github.io/weekly_updates.md

 # Weekly Project Updates

+### Week 10 (2023-07-24 -- 2023-07-30)
+This week I read the first section of Chapter 5 (AI Agents) covering an overview of what Agents are.
+Agents enable LLMs to interact with and use tools to solve more complex problems.
+One example is plugging in tools that can perform math functions.
+This augmentation improves the base outputs of math queries - queries that frequently return the wrong answer when relying solely on the base LLM.
+Next week I will finish Chapter 5 and the accompanying exercises.

 ### Week 9 (2023-07-17 -- 2023-07-23)
 This was a hands-on application of learning week.
 I did not read a chapter or work through tutorials.
 I implemented exactly what I've been learning for a project at work.
 I used the LangChain library and OpenAI API to build a feature in an application that enables users to use embeddings from OpenAI to ask questions about local text files.
 The feature works really well and used nearly everything I have learned in this class so far this semester.